 Another small island is Gaiola off the coast of Posillipo.
 It has a grim history and people like to tell you that it's haunted (see item 47, below).

-worried about the fate of the biggest small island in
+morning was worried about the fate of the biggest small

 government apparently has a bizarre plan to make money